LoyolaChicagoCS/gradhandbook/source/regulations.rst

 F-1 Summer Full-time Status
 ----------------------------

-F-1 students who do not start in summer, do not need to study at all in the summer as long as they are full-time in each fall and spring until they finish.
+F-1 visa students who do not start in summer, do not need to study at all in the summer as long as they are full-time in each fall and spring until they finish.
 For them, summer courses are optional.
 (In the semester that you finish up, you are automatically full-time, even if you have only 1-2 courses left, though